Our 2018 Youth Environmental Leadership Expedition At A Glance

 2018 Expedition at the Frontenac Arch

-Our adventure will take place on the Frontenac Arch in eastern Ontario, Canada.
+We had a fantastic 2018 expedition, exploring the Frontenac Arch in eastern Ontario, Canada.
 The Frontenac Arch is a special place - one of Canada's biodiversity hotspots and a UNESCO World Heritage Site.
 The coming together of two distinct geological regions and five different forest types has created habitat for a diversity of species.
-Our home base for the 11 days of the program will be the Queen's University Biology Station (QUBS), near Kingston, Ontario, Canada.
-Located on Lake Opinicon, QUBS offers the full beauty and diversity of the region, surrounded by deciduous forest, rocky outcrops, and abundant wildlife.
-Lead by Dr. Shelley Ball - biologist, educator, photographer and visual storyteller - we will explore the biodiversity of the region while learning about environmental and conservation issues, learning the tools of visual storytelling, and developing leadership and communication skills, all while having great outdoor adventures.
+Our home base for the 11 days of the program was the Queen's University Biology Station (QUBS), near Kingston, Ontario, Canada.
+Located on Lake Opinicon.
+QUBS offers the full beauty and diversity of the region, surrounded by deciduous forest, rocky outcrops, and abundant wildlife.
+Participants loved being at QUBS.
+They loved being on the lake, living in a cottage surrounded by forest, and getting out of bed in the morning to head over to the dining hall for breakfast.

 Who is the Youth Environmental Leadership Expedition program for?

 This is a program for youth who want to learn about environmental and conservation issues and who want to develop their leadership skills so that they can help to create a sustainable future for our planet and people.
 For youth, age 14-19, our program uses a unique approach to environmental education.
 We teach participants the tools of visual storytelling (photography and video) as a way to engage them in learning about environmental and conservation issues.
 No prior photography or video experience is needed.
 We'll teach participants National Geographic-style photography, video production, and help them to tell the story about an environmental or conservation issue that captivates them and then we help them to share their photos and video with the world.
 In this way, they become ambassadors for the environment.

 Leadership and Communication are Essential Components of the Youth Environmental Leadership Expedition